-- CIS 470. e-Commerce (3) The course covers the business and technological aspects of business-to-business and business-to-consumer commerce on the Internet.
+CIS 470. e-Commerce (3) The course covers the business and technological aspects of business-to-business and business-to-consumer commerce on the Internet.
 The student will design, construct and present a web business using one of several web page design packages available.
+Prerequisites: CIS 115 and CIS 381.
+MKT 311 highly recommended.